valchanov/bookstore/README.md

 ##
 Running the Project:
 - Start book-info-service backend project which runs on localhost:8080

-  Use spring rest docs and Asciidoctor for API documentation.
 - Start books-frontend project which runs on localhost:4200

 ##